Shirleen254/project2/README.md

 ## Setup/Installation Requirements
 * Enter your birthday
 * Enter your gender
-* wait for the response
+* Wait for the response
 ________
 ## Known Bugs
 * Invalid when date is less than 0